Pre-Departure Course and Post-Return Course

 The program will cost the same as one semester of on-campus charges.
 The program covers academic and educational costs, and includes field excursions and other group activities as well as room and board while on the academic portion of the program.
 A deposit of $350 is required after acceptance into the program, which is a part of the total cost.
 Students on financial aid may apply their aid to one Earlham or GLCA-recognized off-campus program during their college career.

-Each student will need to plan for additional money to cover round-trip airfare, personal expenses such as books, passport, and costs for the independent travel period during breaks.
+Each student will need to plan for additional money to cover round-trip airfare, visa expenses, personal expenses such as books, passport, and costs for the independent travel period during breaks.
 A passport is necessary for travel to Spain.

 Students are responsible for arranging flights to and from Spain.

 The language requirement for the program is Spanish 301 or the equivalent.
 It is strongly suggested that students take or audit Spanish 456 (Peninsular narrative) offered in the fall semester.
 Undergraduate students in good academic standing may apply.
 Majors from all disciplines are welcome.